What to do ?

 Saint-Jean-Pied-de-Port, as an old city of the Basque kingdom of Navarre, possesses a prestigious history to be discovered.
 Walk in the steps of Romain at Urkulu and in Pamplona, of Roland and Charlemagne in Roncesvalles, pilgrims of St James of Compostella, Henri IV, Vauban in the Citadel, Napoleon towards Pamplona.

-Basque Pyreneans has preserved their natural aspect since 2 millenniums.
+Basque Pyreneans have preserved their natural aspect since 2 millenniums.
 The library of the gite will help you to understand the Basque Country, this gorgeous region, where green mountains reign.

-Saint-Jean-Pied-of Port is an alive city, with its shops and famous restaurants, its historic district, with pilgrims from all over the world, its market, its pelota parties , its celebrations, its cinema, its swimming pool, …. all this on foot from the Vertes Montagnes gite.
+Saint-Jean-Pied-de-Port is an alive city, with its monuments to visit, with its shops and famous restaurants, its historic district with pilgrims from all over the world, its market, its pelota parties, its summer celebrations, its cinema, its swimming pool, …. all this on foot from the Vertes Montagnes gite.

 In winter, the Iraty resort, located at 30 km, proposes hiking by snowshoes.